 }

-Picking any of the group versions there will show you more information about the particular resource:
+Picking any of the group versions will show more information about that particular resource:

 > curl localhost:8001/events.k8s.io/v1